Futtawuh/EnderCNC/README.md

 ## Closing words:

-My first real project in fusion, so there might be issues here and there.
-Any suggestions and help is greatly appreciated.
+Any suggestions,help and feedback is greatly appreciated.
 Be safe, add an emergency stop and dont crash it too hard.
 # Discord: ravenkeeper